timh1975/SoftwareEngineeringPortfolio/week10.md

 ## Conflict Management ##

-The branch had conflicts that had to be resolved (fig 3).
+Once the code was reviewed, I was ready to merge into the developement branch.
+However, as seen in figure 3, there were merge conflicts I had to address first.
 This is because the feature branch had code that conflicts on the same lines as the development branch.
 I would have to review where the code conflicts occured and decided on wheather to accept the code changes in the feature branch I reviewed, or keep the orginal code.

 ![](/images/week10-github-merge-issues.png "")